US, China finance chiefs open talks with eye on curbing tensions

 The gathering is due to be the backdrop for a long-anticipated meeting between US President Joe Biden and Chinese leader Xi Jinping, expected to take place on November 15, sources have told AFP.

-"The United States will continue to take targeted actions to protect our and our allies' national security," she said ahead of bilateral talks.
+"The United States will continue to take targeted actions to protect our and our allies' national security," she added ahead of the bilateral talks.

 "But we are also committed to communicating clearly about these actions to prevent any misunderstandings or miscalculations," she added.